SumoLogic/sumologic-solution-templates/azure-collection-terraform/README.md

 # ============================================================================
 # Event Hub Configuration - Choose SKU and throughput based on your needs
 # ============================================================================
-eventhub_namespace_sku    = "Standard"  # Options: "Standard" or "Premium"
+eventhub_namespace_sku   = "Standard"  # Options: "Basic", "Standard", "Premium", or "Dedicated" default_throughput_units = 2           # Throughput units: 1, 2, 4, 8, or 16 (applies to Standard/Premium SKUs)

-standard_throughput_units = 2           # For Standard SKU: 1, 2, 4, 8, or 16
+# Note: Module automatically upgrades to Premium SKU when >10 Event Hubs exist in a region with Basic/Standard SKU
-premium_throughput_units  = 4           # For Premium SKU: 1, 2, 4, 8, or 16
+# Note: See "Optional" section below for region-specific SKU overrides (region_specific_eventhub_skus)

 # ============================================================================
 # Azure Region - Where to deploy Event Hub infrastructure for Activity Logs